-John WARD (~1720-1763), Carpenter of Saxby-on-Humber, Lincolnshire married Isabella Green 11 May 1743 in Horkstow, Lincolnshire and the family appears in Saxby-on-Humber nearby.
+John WARD (~1720-1763), Carpenter of Saxby-on-Humber, Lincolnshire married Isabella Green 11 May 1743 in Horkstow, Lincolnshire and he appears as a carpenter in Saxby-on-Humber nearby.
 John died 1763 and was buried 7 Feb 1763 at Saxby-on-Humber.
 Isabella married 2ndly John SMITH a widower at St Mary Barton 15 Dec 1767.
 The children of John WARD and Isabella are:

 - William WARD (1744-1816) born Saxby-on-Humber, Lincolnshire of whom following: